CogitoErgoCode/CogitoErgoCode.github.io/_posts/2021-11-01-argumentation.markdown

 |:-:|:-:|
 |**Signs of a true Christian that has the indwelling of the Holy Spirit.** Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.<br>Galatians 5:22–23|**Signs of a false Christian with sin nature intact, and will not inherit the kingdom of God**.
 Hostility, quarreling, jealousy, outbursts of anger, selfish ambition, dissension, division, and envy.
 Ga 5:19-21 NLT|

+> Then Peter came to him and said, “Lord, how many times must I forgive my brother[**a**] who sins against me?
+As many as seven times?”
+Jesus said to him, “Not seven times, I tell you, but seventy-seven times![**b**] &mdash; Matthew 18:21-22 NET

+Footnotes (NET bible translator notes)
+- **a.** Matthew 18:21 tn Here the term “brother” means “fellow believer” or “fellow Christian” (cf. BDAG 18 s.v. ἀδελφός 2.a), whether male or female.
+Concerning the familial connotations, see also the note on the first occurrence of this term in v.
+15.
+- **b.** Matthew 18:22 tn Or “seventy times seven,” i.e., **an unlimited number of times**.
+See L&N 60.74 and 60.77 for the two possible translations of the phrase.

 # The Stoic Method